classgraph/classgraph/README.md

 }
 ```

-The following code calls the method `configServer(String)` with the string content of all resource files that have the path `META-INF/config/server.cfg`.
+The following code reads all resource files with the path `META-INF/config/server.cfg`, and calls the method `configServer(String)` with the content of each file.

 ```java
 try (ScanResult scanResult =